apacheignite/documentation/3rd-party-integration/ddl-generator.md

 [block:callout]
 {
   "type": "danger",
-  "title": "In connection settings for cassandra, you should specify user having enough permissions to create keyspaces/tables"
+  "title": "In connection settings for Cassandra, you should specify user having enough permissions to create keyspaces/tables"
 }
 [/block]